 “We are grateful for the popularity the NASWA enjoys and wanted to work with an organization that serves more than just our neighborhood.
 We wanted the benefits to extend across the State of New Hampshire and also across age and demographic lines,” states Cynthia Makris, GM, who serves on the Board for Easter Seals.
 Since Easter Seals (www.eastersealsnh.org) helps people through the whole life cycle, with a broad range of services for everyone from disadvantaged children to veterans, to adults with disabilities and the elderly, it offered the perfect match for the NASWA family and its family of guests.

-“The NASWA Resort has been a major sponsor since the beginning and it is fortunate for us to have THE place to go on the Lake involved!” says Christine Hardy, Director of Events & Corporate Relations for Easter Seals New Hampshire, “The Poker Run, dedicated in memory of Peter Makris has raised over $700,000 and we’re hoping to make it a half million this year!
+“The NASWA Resort has been a major sponsor since the beginning and it is fortunate for us to have THE place to go on the Lake involved!” says Christine Hardy, Director of Events & Corporate Relations, “The Poker Run, dedicated in memory of Peter Makris and Mike Whalley (recently deceased and much admired statesman for the state of NH as well as the owner of HK Powersports ) has raised well over $400,000 and we’re hoping to make it a half million this year!
 Thanks to the money raised from the Poker Run, we have been able to expand our services and really make a difference,” she adds.

 When Barry Uicker decided to help families with children fighting cancer at the Children’s Hospital at Dartmouth (CHaD, www.dhmc.org), he thought about his own concept of the perfect day on the Lake—which included going to the NASWA Resort for lunch.
 He bought a 29’ Rinker Captiva that could easily provide small groups with a comfortable, safe and fun experience of Lake Winnipesaukee and named it Isaiah’s Ark (www.isaiahsark.org).
-As he looked for support, he found Silver Sands Marina—his starting point--and warmth, generosity and a welcome dock at The NASWA.
-Team NASWA comes to greet the families who visit as part of their “day away” from the hospital and enjoy a hearty lunch, a specially-created, personal gift bag, use of the paddle boats and the family hospitality that makes the NASWA a favorite spot.
-“The NASWA Team really provides the ‘Red Carpet’ treatment and go overboard making everyone feel at home—they even learn the kids’ names and ages,” says Uicker, “It’s so important for these families to spend some time together out of the hospital and often, people don’t want to leave there—it’s such a fun place to be!”
+As he looked for support, he found Silver Sands Marina—his starting point--and warmth, generosity and a welcome dock at the NAZ.
+There Cynthia Makris and her staff come to greet the families who visit as part of their “day away” from the hospital and enjoy a hearty lunch, a specially-created, personal gift bag, use of the paddle boats and the family hospitality that makes the NASWA a favorite spot.
+“Cynthia and her staff really provide the ‘Red Carpet’ treatment and go overboard making everyone feel at home—they even learn the kids’ names and ages,” says Uicker, “It’s so important for these families to spend some time together out of the hospital and often, people don’t want to leave there—it’s such a fun place to be!”

 Peter Makris was influential in the establishment of the Laconia Fire Department Life Saving Fund, years ago when the need for a safety and rescue boat was demonstrated by the tragic loss of veteran firefighter Mark Miller.
 The community rallied around Makris’ initial generous donation and to this day, the division is totally funded through publicly donated money.
 The Peter Makris Memorial Ride and Run began after his death to commemorate his generosity and to continue the efforts of the Laconia Fire Department and the Life Saving Fund.
-Over $185,000 has been raised by this memorial boat ride and bike event that is the official kick-off to Laconia Motorcycle Week and enables the community to follow the NASWA Resort’s lead in providing for the safety of those who enjoy the beauty and recreational amenities of Lake Winnipesaukee.
-Easter Seals New Hampshire's "Veterans Count" Program has received $33,000 so far from the Peter Makris Memorial Ride.
+Over $150,000 has been raised by this memorial boat ride and bike event which takes place during Laconia Motorcycle Week and enables the community to follow the NASWA Resort’s lead in providing for the safety of those who enjoy the beauty and recreational amenities of Lake Winnipesaukee.

 Learn more here about this annual event, and download your registration form!